Hubble Space Telescope: Construction and engineering

 Once the Space Telescope project had been given the go-ahead, work on the program was divided among many institutions.
 Marshall Space Flight Center (MSFC) was given responsibility for the design, development, and construction of the telescope, while Goddard Space Flight Center was given overall control of the scientific instruments and ground-control center for the mission.
-MSFC commissioned the optics company Perkin-Elmer to design and build the optical tube assembly (OTA) and Fine Guidance Sensors for the space telescope.
+MSFC commissioned the optics company Perkin-Elmer to design and build the optical telescope assembly (OTA) and Fine Guidance Sensors for the space telescope.
 Lockheed was commissioned to construct and integrate the spacecraft in which the telescope would be housed.

-Optical tube assembly
+Optical telescope assembly

 Optically, the HST is a Cassegrain reflector of Ritchey–Chrétien design, as are most large professional telescopes.
 This design, with two hyperbolic mirrors, is known for good imaging performance over a wide field of view, with the disadvantage that the mirrors have shapes that are hard to fabricate and test.
 The mirror and optical systems of the telescope determine the final performance, and they were designed to exacting specifications.
 Optical telescopes typically have mirrors polished to an accuracy of about a tenth of the wavelength of visible light, but the Space Telescope was to be used for observations from the visible through the ultraviolet (shorter wavelengths) and was specified to be diffraction limited to take full advantage of the space environment.
 Therefore, its mirror needed to be polished to an accuracy of 10 nanometers, or about 1/65 of the wavelength of red light.
-On the long wavelength end, the OTA was not designed with optimum IR performance in mind—for example, the mirrors are kept at stable (and warm, about 15 °C) temperatures by heaters.
+On the long wavelength end, the OTA was not designed with optimum infrared performance in mind, e.g. the mirrors are kept at stable (and warm, about 15°C) temperatures by heaters.
 This limits Hubble's performance as an infrared telescope.

-Perkin-Elmer intended to use custom-built and extremely sophisticated computer-controlled polishing machines to grind the mirror to the required shape.
+Perkin-Elmer (PE) intended to use custom-built and extremely sophisticated computer-controlled polishing machines to grind the mirror to the required shape.
 However, in case their cutting-edge technology ran into difficulties, NASA demanded that PE sub-contract to Kodak to construct a back-up mirror using traditional mirror-polishing techniques.
 (The team of Kodak and Itek also bid on the original mirror polishing work.
-Their bid called for the two companies to double-check each other's work, which would have almost certainly caught the polishing error that later caused such problems.)
+Their bid called for the two companies to double-check each other's work, which would have almost certainly caught the polishing error that later caused problems.)
 The Kodak mirror is now on permanent display at the National Air and Space Museum.
 An Itek mirror built as part of the effort is now used in the 2.4 m telescope at the Magdalena Ridge Observatory.